Lotus Sutra: Chapters 10–22

 The Buddha explains the merit (punya) or benefits that come from listening to and believing in this teaching on the Buddha's lifespan.
 He says that this teaching has led countless bodhisattvas, as many as the sands of the Ganges, to various levels of spiritual accomplishment.
 He also says that there is greater benefit in hearing and believing the Lotus Sūtra than practicing the first five perfections for eons.
 The Buddha states that those who have faith in this teaching will see this world as a pure land filled with bodhisattvas.
-Those who have faith in the sutra have already made offerings to past Buddhas and they do not need to build stupas or temples.
-These beings will developed excellent qualities and attain Buddhahood.
+Those who have faith in the sūtra have already made offerings to past Buddhas and they do not need to build stupas or temples.
+These beings will develop excellent qualities and attain Buddhahood.
 This chapter also says that Caityas should be built to honor the Buddha.